epinio/docs/docs/tutorials/quickstart.md

 ```

 :::tip

-If your local Kubernetes cluster restarts, Epinio stays installed and the certificates are still valid, so you don't have to login again.
+If you encounter an x509 error due to mismatched certificates after a restart, you can resolve it by reloading the certificates with `epinio settings update-ca` without having to log in again.
 :::

 You can confirm that you're logged in by checking the Epinio settings: